matrix-ac/blog/docs/ssh-linux.md

 ## SSH-Agent

-If you have set a long passphrase and do not wish to keep entering it every time you want to connect to the server, you can use SSH-Agent to store your passphrase whilst you are logged in on your computer.
+If you have set a long passphrase and do not wish to keep entering it every time you want to connect to the server, you can use SSH-Agent to store your passphrase while you are logged in on your computer.

 Start the ssh-agent in the background: